Chaosboiii/Chaotic/README.md

 # Chaotic
 A Discord bot written in Python with the discord.py library

-This bot will probably not run if you're not on linux
+This bot will probably not fully work if you're not on linux